serenity-is/docs/tutorials/courses/README.md

 }
 ```

-This column definition is based on the `TermsRow` entity, and the attributes you add to a property here override the properties defined in the entity class.
-To customize the headers and widths of the two boolean columns, add `[DisplayName]`, width, and alignment attributes **to the existing properties**, keeping the other columns in the file:
+The attributes you add on a property here override what's on the row entity.
+To customize the two boolean columns, add `[DisplayName]`, width, and alignment attributes **to those properties**, leaving the other columns alone:

 ```csharp
 namespace CourseTutorial.CourseDB.Columns;